 A bottle of Columbia Crest Merlot retails for about $13 on Wine.com, but it was $42 onboard.
 A martini will set you back $9 and a beer $5 – $7.
 Those numbers can add up quickly since you’re using an onboard charge card.

 15. Plan for your specialty coffee drinks carefully

-Lattes, cappuccinos, and espressos were $4 each but you can purchase a coffee card on Princess Cruises for $24 that will give you 12 coffee drinks.
+Lattes, cappuccinos, and espressos were $5 each but you can purchase a coffee card on Princess Cruises for $35 that will give you 12 coffee drinks.
 If you’re a caffeine lover, this card may be worth it (yes, I bought one … it was cold up in Alaska!).

 17. Forego the upscale dining options

 Yes, there was an Internet cafe as well as wireless onboard – for a ridiculous fee.
 Honestly it was so high that I don’t even remember the number other than thinking, “No way.”
 I say unplug, relax, and enjoy your cruise.
 The Internet, all the negative news will be there when you get back.
 Ironically, you just may find that you really aren’t affected by the news at all.

 19. Leave your cell phone at home

 Ship to shore communications are ridiculously expensive since they run from satellite.
 And I didn’t even think about bringing my cell phone to any international destinations.
 I was on VACATION.
 Sheesh!